 You’ll want to make sure that whatever you’re wearing is appropriate for running around.
 This might mean bringing a sweater or jacket in cool weather.
 For warm weather, you might want to dress lighter so that you can handle the heat.

-One thing you want to be careful with is when you’re taking the kids swimming.
+One thing you want to be careful with is when you’re taking the children swimming.
 If you’re going to wear a swimsuit, it needs to be modest and practical.
-A string bikini doesn’t mix well with kids.
+A string bikini doesn’t mix well with children.
 They like to pull strings, and everyone will likely get an eyeful.
 Wear something that covers you up to a reasonable degree.

 At the end of the day, you should look professional and practical.
 Give yourself a full once-over in front of a mirror before you head out the door.
 If you aren’t sure about something, ask for a second opinion.

-For careers like child care, modesty is extremely important.
-If the way you look indicates that you’re trying to attract the attention of the opposite sex, then it’s not appropriate for child care.
-You’re the one that needs to set a good example for the kids, and you need to encourage trustworthiness with the entire family.
+For careers like childcare, modesty is extremely important..
+You’re the one that needs to set a good example for the children, and you need to encourage trustworthiness with the entire family.